-Note: Students who earn a UA BA/BS CS degree aren't required to submit GRE scores.
+*Note: Students who earn a UA BA/BS/MS CS degree aren't required to submit GRE scores.

 Enrolled doctoral students making satisfactory progress are guaranteed funding for four years, with either a teaching or research assistantship.
-All assistantships carry competitive stipends as well as tuition waivers.
+All assistantships carry competitive stipends as well as tuition waivers (see tuition cost) and cover the cost of student health insurance.
 Top applicants to our program may be granted an additional Graduate College Fellowship.

 |Med.
 Time-to-degree (years)||5.50|